Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Abstract

 \section{Abstract}

-Sintiari and Trotignon showed that for every $h\geq 1$, there are (even-hole, $K_4$)-free graphs of arbitrarily large treewidth in which every $h$-vertex induced subgraph is chordal.
-We prove the converse: given a graph $H$, every (even-hole, $K_4$)-free graph of large enough treewidth contains an induced subgraph isomorphic to $H$, if and only if $H$ is chordal (and $K_4$-free).
+We prove a conjecture of Sintiari and Trotignon that every even-hole-free graph of sufficiently large treewidth contains a four-vertex induced subgraph with at least five edges (that is, either the four-vertex complete graph or the unique four-vertex graph with five edges, also known as the \textit{diamond}).

-As an immediate corollary, the above result settles a conjecture of Sintiari and Trotignon, asserting that every (even-hole, $K_4$)-free graph of sufficiently large treewidth contains an induced subgraph isomorphic to the graph obtained from the two-edge path by adding a universal vertex (also known as the \textit{diamond}).
+In fact, we prove two stronger results: (a) For every $K_4$-free chordal graph $H$, every even-hole-free graph of sufficiently large treewidth contains either a four-vertex complete subgraph or an induced subgraph isomorphic to $H$ (when $H$ is the diamond, this yields their conjecture); and (b) For every $K_3$-free chordal graph $H$ (equivalently, for every forest $H$) and every $t \in \mathbb{N}$, every even-hole-free graph of sufficiently large treewidth contains either a $t$-vertex complete subgraph or an induced subgraph obtained from $H$ by adding a universal vertex (when $t=4$ and $H$ is the three-vertex path, this yields their conjecture).

-We further prove yet another extension of their conjecture with ``$K_4$'' replaced by an arbitrary complete graph and the ``two-edge path'' replaced by an arbitrary forest.
-This turns out to characterize forests: given a graph $F$, for every $t\geq 1$, every (even-hole, $K_t$)-free graph of sufficiently large treewidth contains an induced subgraph isomorphic to the graph obtained from $F$ by adding a universal vertex, if and only if $F$ is a forest.
+The choice of $H$ in both result is best possible: (a) fails for every graph $H$ that is not $K_4$-free and chordal, and (b) fails for every graph $H$ that is not a forest.